Human Rights and Alternatives to Criminalization

 Alternatives to Criminalization

-The U.S. Interagency Council on Homelessness is dedicated to promoting opportunities for States and communities to assemble the tools and partnerships needed to implement a human rights approach to ending homelessness.
+The U.S. Interagency Council on Homelessness is dedicated to promoting opportunities for States and communities to assemble the tools and partnerships needed to implement an approach to ending homelessness that promotes, protects, and respects human rights.
 To that end, USICH and the Department of Justice (DOJ), with support from the Department of Housing and Urban Development (HUD), held a summit in December, 2010 to explore constructive alternatives to the criminalization of homelessness.
 As a result of that summit, USICH released a report focused on effective alternatives to criminalization called Searching Out Solutions.

 Searching out Solutions offers communities ways to address alternatives to criminalization by providing three key solutions, examples of specific strategies and interventions, and examples of successful implementation of these solutions in communities across the country.